petaleks/petaleksandar/_posts/2022-02-10-portfolio-optimization.md

 ---
 layout: post
-title: "Course code in static and dynamic Portfolio Optimization"
+title: "Course R code in static and dynamic Portfolio Optimization"
 categories: misc
 ---

 This code was part of the exercise session I gave in the Course: *International Portfolio Management and Investment Analysis*, autumn 2021.